AsphaltC/UW-MSTI-Launch/README.md

 # UW-MSTI-Launch
 ## Please refer to Google Drive
-Open file in Unity
-Build files using Andriod devices with AR function
+Open file in Unity and build files using Andriod devices with AR function